IBM/ubiquity-docker-plugin/README.md

          Defaults:%USER secure_path = /sbin:/bin:/usr/sbin:/usr/bin
      ```
   * Verify that the pluginsDirectory, specified in ubiquity-client.conf file, exists on the host.
 Default localtion is /etc/docker/plugins/.

+  * Ubiquity needs access to the management of the required storage backends.
+See [Available Storage Systems](supportedStorage.md) for connectivity details.

 ```bash
         mkdir /etc/docker/plugins